Stealthyunic0rn/Forensics/Writeup/Zapftis.md

     .
 0x818233c8:reader_sl.exe                            228   1956      2     26 2011-10-10 17:04:41 UTC+0000

 Running **malfind** with the PID of 1956 results in nothing returned.
-Checking the connscan results, we see that the PID 1956 is communicationg with a remote address.
+Checking the connscan results, we see that the PID 1956 is communicating with a remote address.
 Its all through port 1026 which has numerous malicious services.
-I also ran the **sockets** command but that didn't get me much.
-I also ran **psxview** to look for hidden processes but none came up.
+I also ran the **sockets** command, but that didn't get me much.
+I also ran **psxview** to look for hidden processes, but none came up.

         Offset(P)  Local Address             Remote Address            Pid
     ---------- ------------------------- ------------------------- ---
     0x01a25a50 0.0.0.0:1026              172.16.98.1:6666          1956

 **Cmdscan** shows the commands that anyone entered through a console shell.
-It seems like the person was searching for a service named malware or malwar.
+It seems like the person was searching for a service named malware or malware.
 This could signify that they were trying to verify that the malicious service was running.

        CommandProcess: csrss.exe Pid: 608
        CommandHistory: 0x11132d8 Application: cmd.exe Flags: Allocated, Reset